-- being over friendly with children - having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or humiliating pupils.
+- being over friendly with children

+- having favourites

+- taking photographs of children on their mobile phone, contrary to school policy

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

+- humiliating pupils.

-Red Marsh School will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-Red Marsh School will strive to embed a culture of openness, trust and transparency in which the school's/college's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.
+Red Marsh School will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
+Red Marsh School will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.